-In today’s rapidly evolving digital landscape, organizations face an ever-increasing number of security threats.
+In today’s rapidly evolving digital landscape, organisations face an ever-increasing number of security threats.
 As a result, implementing robust cybersecurity frameworks has become essential.
 Two popular frameworks that provide comprehensive guidelines for information security management are ISO 27001 and NIST.
 While they share similar objectives, there are several key differences between the two.
-In this article, we will explore the key principles, benefits, and implementation considerations of ISO 27001 and NIST, and ultimately help you choose the right framework for your organization.
+In this article, we will explore the key principles, benefits, and implementation considerations of ISO 27001 and NIST, and ultimately help you choose the right framework for your organisation.

 Understanding ISO 27001